Cumberland Island National Seashore, Georgia

 During the early decades of Spanish Florida, the colonial territory stretched from South Carolina to the Gulf of Mexico.
 In 1565, Florida governor Pedro Menéndez de Avilés led the first successful colonizing expedition of civilians, priests, and soldiers to the colony.
 Upon arrival, Menéndez forced a small party of French settlers from the region and then established missions, towns, and forts along the eastern coast, including St. Augustine, the oldest surviving European city in the United States.
 The Spanish colonized the Georgia coast at that time and settled on its defensible barrier islands.
 In 1569, colonial soldiers built a large fort and garrison on Cumberland Island, which they called San Pedro Island, in present-day southeast Georgia.
 European and Native American traders had already known the island for its profitable sassafras tree production, and the Timucua Indians called the island “Wissoo,” which means sassafras.
 In 1587, Franciscan priest Baltazar Lopéz arrived on the island and established the San Pedro de Tacatacuru mission.

-At the island and throughout inland Georgia and northern Florida, the Spanish made contact with the Timucua, an American Indian group that lived in present-day Georgia and Florida during Spanish colonization.
-The Timucua included many tribes that spoke different dialects of the Timucua language, including the Tacatacuru tribe that lived on Cumberland Island and spoke the Mocama dialect.
+At the island and throughout inland Georgia and northern Florida, the Spanish made contact with the Timucuan tribe.
+This American Indian group lived in present-day Georgia and Florida during Spanish colonization.
+The Timucua included many tribes that spoke different dialects of the Timucua language, including the Tacatacuru, who lived on Cumberland Island and spoke the Mocama dialect.
 The San Pedro missionaries’ goal was to convert the Tacatacuru tribe to Catholicism and persuade the Indians to adopt Spanish culture.
 In exchange for the benefits of living at the mission, the Tacatacuru labored to support the Spanish.

 Timucuan People

 The mission system dramatically altered the lives of the Tacatacuru at Cumberland Island.
 Before the Spanish arrived, the Tacatacuru moved seasonally between the island and the mainland.
-Afterward, the tribe lived permanently on the island and adopted a sedentary lifestyle based on European animal husbandry and agriculture that kept them close to the mission year-round.
-Spanish missionaries taught the Tacatacuru Christians to speak the Spanish language and some to read and write it.
-The missionaries also learned to speak the Timucuan dialects and created a written form of Timucuan, which some of the indigenous people learned and used to communicate with each other.
+Afterward, the tribe settled permanently on the island and adopted a sedentary lifestyle based on European animal husbandry and agriculture, which kept them close to the mission year-round.
+Spanish missionaries taught Tacatacuru Christians to speak Spanish and, for some, to read and write it.
+The missionaries also learned to speak the Timucuan dialects and created a written form of Timucuan, which some indigenous people learned and used to communicate with one another.
 In the early 17th century, Franciscan missionary Francisco Pareja wrote several Catholic primers in Timucuan.

 The missionaries oversaw the construction of the first San Pedro de Tacatacuru church in 1587.
-Though there are no records left describing what the first mission looked like, it is possible to speculate.
-Other similar Spanish mission churches in the region were built from wattle and daub, which is woven wooden branches or strips plastered with a simple mixture of mud, clay, or animal dung, and they had roofs of thatched palmetto leaves.
+Although no records remain describing what the first mission looked like, it is possible to speculate.
+Other similar Spanish mission churches in the region were built of wattle-and-daub construction, in which woven wooden branches or strips were plastered with a simple mixture of mud, clay, or animal dung.
+They also had roofs of thatched palmetto leaves.

 In 1597, Guale Indians from the north attacked the island and destroyed the Spanish mission buildings.
-Led by chief “Don Juan,” the island’s Tacatacuru Catholics defended the island against the attack.
-They replaced the first church with a second in 1603, called San Pedro de Mocama.
-According to reports, it was more impressive than the first mission church, with walls of wooden slats instead of branches and mud.
+Led by Chief “Don Juan,” the island’s Tacatacuru Catholics defended the island against the attack.
+They replaced the first church with a second, San Pedro de Mocama, in 1603.
+According to reports, it was more impressive than the first mission church, with wooden slat walls rather than mud-and-branch walls.
 The Franciscans also built a second adjacent mission, San Pedro y San Pablo de Porturibo, on the island’s north end.
 They founded another mission, San Felipe de Athulteca, in 1675, and the Spanish intended to continue building on the island.
 Still, outside threats forced them and the Catholic Timucua to abandon their missions by 1684.

-When England officially settled Carolina in 1670, its English and Scottish colonists put pressure on Spanish Florida’s northern border to force the Spanish to move south.
+When England officially established Carolina in 1670, its English and Scottish colonists exerted pressure along the northern border of Spanish Florida to compel the Spanish to move south.
 At Cumberland Island, Spanish and Timucua Catholics lived in fear of raids and enslavement by the British and the unconverted American Indian tribes.
 In 1684, the colonists were planning to abandon their settlements when two separate attacks by English and French pirates destroyed the remaining Cumberland Island missions and drove out the island’s Spanish inhabitants.
 The French attacked first and raided two of the island’s mission churches.
 The second attack came after an English pirate, Captain Thomas Jingle, led a failed attempt to take the colonial capital at St. Augustine and brought his six remaining ships to the harbor at Cumberland Island.
 The Spanish and Timucua fled from their homes, and those who escaped the raids eventually resettled at St. Augustine.

 Cumberland Island Dunes by the National Park Service

-Though the Spanish did abandon Cumberland Island, Spain did not formally give up its claim to the island after the missions closed.
-Native Americans and independent mestizos occupied the island until James Oglethorpe, the founder of the British colony of Georgia, arrived at the island in 1736.
+Although the Spanish abandoned Cumberland Island, Spain did not formally relinquish its claim to the island after the missions closed.
+Native Americans and independent mestizos inhabited the island until James Oglethorpe, the founder of the British colony of Georgia, arrived there in 1736.
 Oglethorpe renamed the island after the Duke of Cumberland, and his colonists built two forts there: Fort St. Andrew and Fort Prince William.
-The Spanish attacked the forts and attempted to recapture Cumberland Island in 1742 but failed.
-Spain and England fought over ownership of the coastal region until the Treaty of Paris in 1763 when Spain ceded Spanish Florida to England.
+The Spanish attacked the forts and attempted to recapture Cumberland Island in 1742, but were unsuccessful.
+Spain and England fought over the ownership of the coastal region until the 1763 Treaty of Paris, when Spain ceded Spanish Florida to England.
 Georgia became a U.S. State in 1787, and the United States annexed the rest of Florida after the Adams-Onís Treaty of 1819.

 In the 19th century, Cumberland Island was home to plantations that produced timber and Sea Island cotton.
 General Nathanael Greene, who led the Continental Army during the Revolutionary War, was one of the first Americans to own property on the island.
 Several of his 19th-century heirs were among those who owned plantations on Cumberland.
 By the Civil War, there were about ten plantations on the island.
 Chattel slavery supported these plantations, and in 1850, there were 455 black slaves producing cotton on Cumberland Island.